Connecting to XMR.TO server…

 This order timed out before we received a payment.
 If you still want to send bitcoins, just create a new order!

 If you already sent some XMR, contact support, supplying the secret key of your order and the integrated address or payment ID.

 Updating… please wait.

 In a nutshell, you send us moneroj and we make your bitcoin payment.

-XMR.TO allows you to make a Bitcoin payment with the strong anonymity provided by Monero.
+XMR.TO allows you to make a Bitcoin payment with the strong privacy provided by Monero.
 This means that using Monero together with XMR.TO, you can pay any Bitcoin address in the world while protecting your privacy.

 In case something went wrong with your order, don't panic.
 The friendly people over at firstname.lastname@example.org can certainly help you out.
 If you contact them, please include: